(Updated for 2024)

 Then, as you survey medical and healthcare volunteer projects, you can highlight projects that fit most closely with what you want to get out of a volunteer program.
 As you do this, however, be sure to keep an open mind.
 Sometimes the projects that you would never initially consider that end up being the best fit for you.
 To make the process of finding projects a bit easier, we’ve compiled a list of 13 medical volunteer abroad programs that have been vouched for by our volunteers.

-We also have more in-depth articles if you're looking specifically for nursing volunteer abroad, pre dental volunteer abroad, dental medical mission trips, or health volunteer abroad trips for pharmacists, midwives, EMTs, and public health professionals.
+We also have more in-depth articles if you’re looking specifically for nursing volunteer abroad, pre dental volunteer abroad, dental medical mission trips, medical missions trips for nurses, or health volunteer abroad trips for pharmacists, midwives, EMTs, and public health professionals.

-13 Great Medical, Nursing, Dentist, Physical Therary and Doctor Volunteer Abroad Programs
+Great Medical, Nursing, Dentist, Physical Therapy, and Doctor Volunteer Abroad Programs

 Founded in Peru in 2003, Maximo Nivel offers volunteer and intern abroad programs, TEFL certification, and Spanish language programs in Peru, Costa Rica, and Guatemala.
 Since its start, 25,000 travelers have taken part in Maximo Nivel’s affordable programs in Latin America.
 Among the many educational and career-building opportunities provided by this organization are medical care internships and non-medical healthcare volunteer abroad programs for students and professionals.